writer/writer-framework/docs/docs/frontend-scripts.md

 ```

 ::: warning
-Importing scripts is useful to import library that does not support ES6 module.
+Importing scripts is useful to import libraries that don't support ES6 modules.
+When possible, use ES6 modules.
+The `import_script` syntax is only used for side effects; you'll only be able to call functions from the backend using modules that have been previously imported via `import_frontend_module`.

-If you write your own code, it is better to use ES6 modules.
 :::

 ## Frontend core